On this page:

 Buses to Wellington Regional Hospital

-Direct services connect the hospital with Wellington’s CBD and most of its eastern, western and southern suburbs.
+Direct services connect the hospital with Wellington’s city centre and most of its eastern, western and southern suburbs.
 You can travel into the city by bus or train from Hutt Valley, Eastbourne, Wainuiomata, Johnsonville / Tawa, Porirua or Kapiti, and take a connecting bus to the hospital.
 The hospital is a 10 to 15 minute bus ride from the railway station, airport and ferry terminal.

 Taxis